Cua Docs

 • On macOS, request Accessibility and Screen Recording from the host app with AXIsProcessTrustedWithOptions and CGRequestScreenCaptureAccess.

-If macOS grants are added after the driver child has started, restart the child so TCC is re-queried with a fresh per-process cache.
+If macOS grants are added after the daemon has started, restart the daemon so TCC is re-queried with a fresh per-process cache.

 App + gateway architectures#

---embedded does not transfer a GUI app's grants to the driver; it only keeps the driver inside its spawner's macOS responsibility chain.
-If a separate gateway, daemon, or Node process spawns MCP servers, registering cua-driver mcp --embedded there makes the driver inherit the gateway's identity, not the app's.
-Spawn the driver from the app process, or bridge MCP from the gateway to an app-spawned child.
+--embedded does not transfer a GUI app's grants to the driver; it only keeps the daemon inside its spawner's macOS responsibility chain.
+If a separate gateway or Node process spawns the daemon, the daemon inherits the gateway's identity, not the app's.
+Spawn cua-driver serve --embedded from the app process.

 Wrong (inherits the gateway's identity): Right: